LibrariesHacked/librarylab/mobile-libraries/map.md

 View mobile libraries in an interactive map
 {: .fs-6 .fw-300 }

-The map page displays mobile library stops but also adds other geographic features such as:
+The map page displays mobile library stops, and adds other geographic features such as:

 * Library service boundaries
 * A 'live' estimation of the current location of the mobile libraries